rajansahu713/Excel-Automation-With-Python/README.md

 Task 2: After doing the first task we will create multiple sheet in the same excel file base on Grade He/She got

+## 10. Simple Project  2
+In this project we are separating the records in different excel spreadsheet for different **Grade**.
+All the task is same as **Simple Project 1** but only differece is that we are putting different **Grade** data in different excel spreadsheet.

 ## Requirements
     python
     pandas